-Besides the first two steps that cannot be processed online, the rest of the process can be done online through the online system known as Online Single Submission (OSS).
+Besides the first two steps that cannot be processed online, the rest of the processes can be done online through the online system known as Online Single Submission (OSS).

-Options for Fully Foreign-Owned Indonesian Companies
+Options for Fully Foreign Owned Indonesian Companies

 A company is considered a foreign company if there is a foreign investor or shareholder in the company.
 Such companies must get approval from the board coordinating capital investment before engaging in Indonesia’s business activity.

 If you are a foreign business owner who wants to register your company for full ownership, you have the following options:

-Nominee Limited Liability Company
+1. Nominee Limited Liability Company